qgisau/qgis-au.github.io/content/posts/post-010.md

 draft = false
 +++

-### This week we pay respect to our fallen, our veterans and serving Members for Anzac Day, learn how to make a Firefly map, delve into raster tools and get involved in FOSS4G Oceania!
+### This week we pay respect to our fallen, our veterans and serving Members for Anzac Day, learn how to make a Firefly map, delve into raster tools and get involved in FOSS4G Oceania.

 ## From the QGIS Community
 - [QGIS Community - Official Virtual Group](https://www.facebook.com/groups/qgiscommunityofficialvirtualgroup/), an official QGIS.ORG channel on facebook, has surpassed 81K members worldwide!
 This is another great resource to keep in your back-pocket.